Holiday Spending: 4 Quick Tips for the Gifting Season

 In addition to planning early and budgeting, consider taking advantage of credit card miles and cashback opportunities if you have them.
 For instance, you can collect miles throughout the year and use them for travel during the holidays.
 Or you can also plan to put big purchases on a card with rewards to get the most out of cashback opportunities.

-These may be good options for those with both good credit and good cash flow to begin with.
+These may be good options for those with both good credit and consistent cash flow to begin with.
 It is also important to weigh the options of miles or cashback rewards against any potential interest or annual fees and see what makes the most sense for your situation.
-If you need help with your sinking fund or planning your holiday budget, consider talking to a financial advisor who can go over options that fit your circumstances.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 Articles on this website were commissioned and approved by Marcus by Goldman Sachs®, but may not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
+Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
+You are not permitted to publish, transmit, or otherwise reproduce this information, in whole or in part, in any format without the express written consent of Goldman Sachs.
+This foregoing restriction includes, without limitation, using, extracting, downloading or retrieving this information, in whole or in part, to train or finetune a machine learning or artificial intelligence system.